isirode/DrawingLines2D/DEVELOPER.md

   - [ ] Allow to remove a segment / line
   - [ ] Allow to move a segment / line
   - [ ] Allow to split / cut the line
+  - [ ] Provide a way to preview the drawing and a way to validate it or cancel it

 - [ ] Playability
   - [ ] Option to remove the line after a certain time